 My favorite vegetables and brown rice cooked in garlic oil, combined and topped with loads of crispy fried garlic and a few drops of Sriracha makes for an excellent dish for the whole family!

 Don’t forget to enter my Giveaway of $110 gift basket worth of gluten-free, eggless Glutino Food products!
 For details on how to enter, go straight to this post or click here to enter through Facebook.
 The giveaway ends Sunday July 27th, 2014 at midnight!

-- 1 ¼ teasp white granulated sugar or coconut palm sugar
+- 1 ¼ teasp sugar , such as coconut palm sugar

 - Cut the asparagus spheres in ~2-in sections.
 Cut the broccoli into medium florets.
 Thinly slice the mushrooms.
 Slice and discard the bottom inch of the bok choy.
 Wash the remaining parts and chop the larger pieces in half.
 For the kale, be sure to leave medium size pieces.

 - Set aside 2 teaspoons of the chopped garlic.
 Toss the remaining garlic with a pinch of salt in a small bowl.

 Heat ¼ cup cooking oil in a small pot on medium-low heat.

 Add the garlic/salt mixture in the bowl to the oil and slowly fry until slightly browned and crispy.
 The garlic should maintain a gentle bubble while cooking.
 If this does not happen, reduce the heat.